CentreForDigitalHumanities/tscan/README.md

     (edit tscan.cfg if necessary)
     $ tscan --config=tscan.cfg input.txt

-... or use the webapplication/webservice, which you can start in LaMachine with either:
+... or use the webapplication/webservice, which you can start with:

-    $ lamachine-start-webserver

-.. or manually with:

     $ cd tscan/webservice/tscanservice
     $ clamservice tscanservice.tscan   #this starts the CLAM service for T-Scan